mabablue/I-ADOPT-patterns-playground/Guide/guideline.md

 - [Constraints on Statistical Modifier](https://github.com/mabablue/I-ADOPT-patterns-playground/blob/main/Decisition_trees/DT10.mmd)

 ## 8. Step
 Add Context Object, if necessary, to add clarity.
-They are typically spheres like atmosphere, biosphere, or any additional information required despite the matrix.
+Typical context objects are spheres like atmosphere, biosphere, or any additional information required despite the matrix.